-2. Material accounting policy information
+2. Significant accounting policies

 2.1 Basis of preparation

 These financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)s") under the historical cost convention, except as disclosed in the accounting policies below.